-Entity Summary Definition Affected funds Affected funds include all BDCs and registered CEFs, including interval funds.
-Seasoned funds 1 Seasoned funds are affected funds that are current and timely in their reporting and therefore generally eligible to file a short-form registration statement if they have at least \$75 million in "public float."
-WKSIs WKSIs are seasoned funds that generally have at least \$700 million in "public float."

-1 Some of the rule changes that are shown below as affecting "seasoned funds" will only affect those seasoned funds that elect to file a registration statement on Form N-2 using an instruction permitting funds to use the form to file a short-form registration statement.
+Entity Summary Definition Affected funds Affected funds include all BDCs and registered CEFs, Affected fullus including interval funds.
+Seasoned funds are affected funds that are current and timely in their reporting and therefore generally eligible to file a short-form registration statement if they have at least \$75 million in "public float."
+Seasoned funds Some of the rule changes that are shown below as affecting "seasoned funds" will only affect those seasoned funds that elect to file a registration statement on Form N-2 using an instruction permitting funds to use the form to file a short-form registration statement.
+WKSIs are seasoned funds that generally have \$700 million in "public float."